 That’s just a glimpse of how the border will be worked.
 Okay let’s get to the Materials and Pattern.

-1 skein each of Caron Simply Soft in Dark Sage, Sunshine, Autumn Red and Heather Grey
+3 skeins White, 1 skein each Dark Sage, Sunshine, Autumn Red and Heather Gray

 Chain 100 with white.

 Row 1: Starting in the third chain from the hook, work 1 HHDC into each chain space.
 Chain 2 and turn.
 (98 HHDC)

 Row 2 to the end: (The turning chain does not count as a stitch.)
 In the first stitch from the hook, work HHDC in each stitch across, chain 2 and turn.

 Each stripe of color, including the white, are three rows of HHDC.
 Here are the color changes in the order I used: Heather Gray, White, Sunshine, White, Autumn Red, White, Dark Sage.
 (Repeat 4 times)

 Starting in any corner, pull up a loop, chain 2.
 Work one HHDC in each stitch around the blanket, working three HHDC into each corner and doing your best to work the sides of the blanket as evenly as possible.
 (Try for 3 to 4 HHDC per stripe of color.)

 Slip Stitch to the starting CH 2.
 Continuing on in the same direction.
 CH 8.
 In the second chain from the hook, work one SC.
 Work SC in each of the 7 chains back toward the edge of the blanket.
 Slip stitch into the next space, and in the next space.
 Turn and work in the back loops of each of the 7 SC you just made.
 CH 1 and turn.
 Work back down the SC in the back loops only.
 (Be careful not to miss the 7th, it sometimes pulls tight and is hard to see.)